ApexCaptain/AxThread/README.md

 - [License](#License)

 # Installation
-Type lib name and version into your platformio.ini file.
+Type lib name and version into your **platformio.ini** file.
 ```
 lib_deps =
-    apexcaptain/AxThread @ 1.0.1
+    apexcaptain/AxThread @ 1.0.3
 ```
-Current version is `1.0.1`.
+Current version is `1.0.3`.

 # Introduction
 There are lots of conventional ways to implement asynchronous processes in Arduino environment.
 But if I have to create a Thread instance for each and every single time I want to use it and also controll, stop or delete'em manually, that is not simple to me.
 Furthermore, total number of threads are limited and also need to set strong connection between parent and child instances.
 These are probably due to some sort of memory management.

 Instead, with [AxThread](https://github.com/ApexCaptain/AxThread), you `don't` need to...

-- Create thread instance.
+- _Create thread instance._
-- Connect parent and child instance, of course.
+- _Connect parent and child instance, of course._
-- Count number of threads manually.
+- _Count number of threads manually._

 There are one header file and one cpp file.
 There's no public class.
 You don't have to take care of inner Thread or ThreadController classes.
 Instead, you can use namespace.
 Let's take a look at following example.